tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 ClientHelloOuterAAD is computed from ClientHelloOuter as described in
-{{authenticating-outer-clienthello}}.
+{{authenticating-outer}}.
+If decryption fails, the server MUST abort the
-If decryption fails, the server MUST abort the connection with a
+connection with a "decrypt_error" alert.
+Otherwise, the server reconstructs
-"decrypt_error" alert.
-Otherwise, the server reconstructs ClientHelloInner from
+ClientHelloInner from EncodedClientHelloInner, as described in
-EncodedClientHelloInner, as described in {{encoding-inner-clienthello}}.
+{{encoding-inner}}.

 Upon determining the true SNI, the client-facing server then either serves the
 connection directly (if in Shared Mode), in which case it executes the steps in